About Mayzart

 Drawing

 Drawing is the medium in which I have the most skill.
 The majority of my time in high school was spent drawing, since I had so much free time after completing my assignments in class.
-I learned how to shade really well with a pencil and have a lot of artworks focusing on the shading technique I use.
+I learned how to shade really well with a pencil and have a lot of art focusing on the shading technique I use.

 I also did a lot of coloring while I was in elementary school.
 I managed to figure out a way to make Crayola colored pencil look very nice.
 More recently, I've switched to Prismacolor colored pencil, as it is softer and is easier to blend.